Close Menu

 Scenario: When a gentle reminder is needed to prompt someone to send a missing document or file.

-Example 1: “I wanted to politely remind about the attachment; it seems it wasn’t included in your previous email.”
+Example 1: “I wanted to politely remind about the “No Attachment in Your Email” it seems it wasn’t included in your previous email.”

-Example 2: “Could you please politely remind about the attachment?
+Example 2: “Could you please politely remind about the “No Attachment in Your Email”?
 I need it to proceed with the project.”

 Explanation: This phrase suggests a courteous approach to notify someone that an expected attachment was not received, encouraging them to resend it.